-EFG International risk management committees review risk limits and indicators and the related trigger levels for EFG International at a global and business unit level.
+EFG International risk management EFG International Executive Committee's delegated committees review risk limits and indicators and the related trigger levels for EFG International at a global and business unit level.

-The EFG International Executive Committee reviews and recommends the Board global thresholds to the Risk Committee for its review and recommendation for approval by the EFGI Board of Directors.
-In any case, the thresholds must be reviewed by the relevant delegated EFGI Executive Committee.
+The EFG International Executive Committee reviews and recommends the Board global thresholds to the Risk

+Committee for its review and recommendation for approval by the EFGI Board of Directors.